UCB Agrees to Acquire Ra Pharmaceuticals: Joining Forces to Improve Treatment Options for People Living With Myasthenia Gravis and Other Rare Diseases

 About Immune-Mediated Necrotizing Myopathy (IMNM)

 Immune-mediated necrotizing myopathy (IMNM) is a rare, serious, progressive neurological condition marked by severe proximal (for example hip and shoulder) muscle weakness.
 Auto-immune myopathies have a prevalence of around 15 cases per 100,000 with IMNM about 10-15% of all IMM cases.
-This suggests that there are about 6,000 people with IMNM in the US. affects more than 6,000 patients in each of the US and EU.
+This suggests that there are more than 6,000 patients in each of the US and EU.
 (Anquetil et al. Autoimmunity Reviews 18 (2019) 223-230) IMNM is only recently understood to be a distinct entity within the broad group of idiopathic inflammatory myopathies and as of yet there are no approved therapies.

 About UCB